I love Paris, and I’ve had the pleasure of visiting twice in my lifetime (so far!)

 If you’re from Europe, you can probably catch a train to Paris, or drive!

-But if you do drive, I suggest you either find accommodation that has parking included in the rate, or park outside the city.
+If you do drive, I suggest you either find accommodation that has parking included in the rate, or park outside the city.

 If you’re in a campervan like Brad and I, then we can recommend Camping De Paris!